 Are you struggling with network issues?

 Monitoring your network is essential if you want to make sure you are protecting your productivity.
 However, knowing where to start is a challenge.
-That’s why there are multiple network monitoring tools available.
+That’s why there are multiple network monitoring tools available, some od them even free.
 But how do you necessarily know which are likely to work best for you?

-In this guide, we will look at some of the most popular network monitoring software available.
+In this guide, we will look at some of the most popular paid and free network monitoring software available.
 We will also consider what each model does to help support network management in real-time.

 If you are at the start of your network performance monitoring journey, make a point of considering the below.
 Don’t go it alone.